In which we share a farewell dinner and a midnight cruise

 Groud had a place in mind for dinner but when she went there, she found they couldn’t (or perhaps wouldn’t) accommodate a party of eight.
 She eventually found a place that agreed to seat us but insisted we had to sit at two separate tables.
 This appealed to no one because the purpose of the farewell dinner was to dine together.
 I offered to walk with her back to the restaurant to see if we could convince them otherwise if she’d accompany me to a pharmacy to buy some aspirin.
 (I’d done so on my own earlier in the trip but ended up with an Alka-Seltzer like dissolvable tablet of aspirin and vitamin C when I’d wanted plain tablets.)

-We had a few minutes before we started on our joint mission and in that break I had some time to reflect on the irony that I had spent so much of my time in Moscow seeing graveyards and places associated with the literary giants Tolstoy and Dostoevsky and then came to Saint Petersburg and failed to visit the any of the city’s Dostoevsky related sights including the apartment and museum where he lived when he wrote The Brothers Karamazov and his grave at the Tikhvin Cemetery
+We had a few minutes before we started on our joint mission and in that break I had some time to reflect on the irony that I had spent so much of my time in Moscow seeing graveyards and places associated with the literary giants Tolstoy and Dostoevsky.
+Then I came to Saint Petersburg and failed to visit any of the city’s Dostoevsky related sights including the apartment and museum where he lived when he wrote The Brothers Karamazov and his grave at the Tikhvin Cemetery with the latter easily reachable by walking fewer than three kilometers east on Nevsky from our hotel and the former even closer.

-(From Find a Grave by Morteza Dezfouli)
+(Photo of Dostoyevsky’s gravesite from Find a Grave by Morteza Dezfouli.)

 Our agreement was in place so G and I set out on our mission.
 The second part was successful.
 The first failed.
 Buying regular aspirin proved relatively easy.
 Convincing a Russian restaurant manager to change his mind and put our tables together was, to borrow a phrase, “Absolutely impossible.”
 We cancelled the reservation and he lost the chance to serve eight dinners.

 While we were walking about, I repeatedly stressed to G that the place we ate was of far less import than the chance to share a last meal as one group so I asked her to bear with me while I tried something else.
 I had in mind a restaurant more or less directly across the street from the hotel.
-Russian food was not going to be its specialty but again, this was unimportant and we’d all had our fill of that particular cusine.
+Russian food was not going to be its specialty but again, this was unimportant and we’d probably all had our fill of that particular cusine.
 We went in, talked to the manager, and reserved a table for 19:00.
-If you haven’t peeked at the folder with the photos of Nevsky Prospekt, this was where we ate:
+If you haven’t peeked at the folder with the photos of Nevsky Prospekt, this was where we ate:.

 StP MamaRoma